 What had become ordinary in travel to me was a pure joy to her that day.
 My routine was her delight.
 Sure, she was looking forward to our destination, but not to the neglect of appreciating as much of the journey along the way as she could.
 I needed to see that - and be reminded of that - in more ways than one.
 Maybe you do too.

 I'm convinced God is more pleased by our willingness to be faithful along the journey of foster care than He is concerned about our ability to achieve a certain outcome through it.
 "Well done, good and *successful* servant?"
 No. "Well done, good and FAITHFUL servant."
-Faithfulness is our success, not achieving some outcomes that only God has the capacity to produce.
-Of course we want to see measures of health and stability and progress and hope achieved in the lives of these kids, but what happens if she doesn't graduate, doesn't get a job, doesn't break free from some destructive patterns of behavior and thinking?
+Faithfulness is our success, not achieving certain outcomes that only God has the capacity to produce.
+Of course we want to see measures of health and stability and progress and hope achieved in the lives of kids from hard places, but what happens if she doesn't graduate, doesn't get a job, doesn't break free from some destructive patterns of behavior and thinking?
 What happens if our definition of "success" never materializes in her life?
 I honestly don't know.
 Does that mean we have failed her?
 Does that mean our work on her behalf was in vain?
 Was the journey along the way really worth it in the end?

 You may not see it now - you may not ever see it fully in this lifetime - but what you are doing is of eternal significance.
 Fix your eyes there - on eternity - but be faithful here, today, and then tomorrow, and then next week, trusting God with the outcome as you experience the beauty and pain and struggle and wonder of walking with Him along the journey.
 Daily, faithfully keep walking, keep making deposits into their lives, keep trusting that what's completely out of your control is absolutely in His.
 His sovereignty is our sanity; our faithfulness is enough.

+Success was achieved the moment you first said “yes” to this.
 Be free from the burden to be something for these kids that only Jesus intended Himself to be.
 Our job is not to be the savior of these kids; it's simply to love these kids as our Savior has loved us - fully, freely, sacrificially - and to trust Him with the rest.
 Give yourself some room.
 No one is strutting their way through foster care; we're all limping in some way - each wired for struggle and worthy of grace.
 Certainly the kids, their families, case workers, the "system" and even (sometimes especially) us.
 At some point we come to the realization that it's not so much "us" helping "them" - it's just "us", together - all uniquely broken humans on this journey called life together.